Welcome to the London Centre for Implant and Aesthetic Dentistry (LCIAD). Your peace of mind starts here…

 • A dietary analysis where appropriate if you have presented with tooth decay.

-• Explanation of the critical role of the hygienist on your future dental care with advice and instruction on prevention of future disease
+• Explanation of the critical role of the hygienist on your future dental care with advice and instruction on prevention of future disease with the best cleaning aids for your case.

 • Initial cleaning though a more comprehensive and detailed cleaning visit may be required afterwards depending on your level of gum disease.